 - Advertisement -

-After helping build and later steer the operations of fund boutique Norron, first as COO and then as CEO, Alexander Zetterquist is embarking on a new chapter as CEO of hedge fund boutique Antiloop AB.
-He is focusing on strengthening the firm’s operational backbone – systems, portfolio management, and connectivity – as well as setting the firm’s strategic path for the coming years.
-As Zetterquist lays the foundation for Antiloop’s next phase, Anna Svahn and Lynx co-founder Martin Sandquist continue to manage their respective strategies – Cygnus and Atlas – through separately managed account (SMA) structures.
+After helping build and later steer the operations of fund boutique Norron, first as COO and then as CEO, Alexander Zetterquist is embarking on a new chapter as incoming CEO of hedge fund boutique Antiloop AB.
+He will be focusing on strengthening the firm’s operational backbone – systems, portfolio management, and connectivity – as well as setting the firm’s strategic path for the coming years.
+As Zetterquist prepares to lay the foundation for Antiloop’s next phase, Anna Svahn and Lynx co-founder Martin Sandquist continue to manage their respective strategies – Cygnus and Atlas – through separately managed account (SMA) structures.

 Collaboration and Quant-Driven Insights